 Many informal stakeholders in waste management systems collect recyclables from households or workplaces as waste pickers on the streets, at transfer stations and at dumpsites.
-They usually collect recyclable materials and sell them to middlemen- small businesses which store recyclables before selling them on to recycling companies.
+They usually collect recyclable materials and sell them to middlemen - small businesses which store recyclables before selling them on to recycling companies.
 However, informal businesses operate at every stage of the recycling process, in some cases through direct commercial links between waste pickers and formal recycling companies.

-Depending on the roles people fulfil along informal packaging waste value chains, their working lives are often characterised by a lack of regular income, rudimentary equipment and harsh working conditions, little or no recognition of their work and a generally vulnerable position in the labour market.
+Depending on the roles people fulfil along informal packaging waste value chains, their working lives are often characterised by a lack of regular income, rudimentary equipment, and harsh working conditions, little or no recognition of their work and a generally vulnerable position in the labour market.

-As the nature of the informal sector varies between countries, it is difficult to define general categories of workers within the informal waste management sector, but most systems incorporate at least some of the following groups:4
+As the nature of the informal sector varies between countries, it is difficult to define general categories of workers within the informal waste management sector, but most systems incorporate at least some of the following groups:3

-- Recyclables collectors are self-employed workers who use bags, small push-carts, pull carts or small motorised vehicles to collect recyclable materials bought from households, generators of bulk waste or other establishments.
-They sell the material they collect to junk shops as a primary source of income and/or directly to formal recycling facilities - Material pickers pick up recyclable waste material on the streets or at landfill sites, rather than collecting it directly from the source.
-Picking waste material is very labour-intensive and dangerous, particularly on landfill sites, and landfill picking is illegal in many countries. - Professional and semi-professional informal companies are usually well-equipped (perhaps with a motorcycle and trailer for collecting waste), highly knowledgeable about the industry and the waste cycle, and often take genuine pride in their work.
-These companies act as informal middlemen who buy and sell packaging waste, and/or process it using certain recycling processes (see also Figure 1). - Casual or precarious informal workers are often elderly people or people experiencing temporary hardship (for example, as a result of unemployment).
+- Recyclables collectors are self-employed workers who use bags, small pushcarts, pull carts or small motorised vehicles to collect recyclable materials bought from households, generators of bulk waste or other establishments.
+They sell the material they collect to junk shops as a primary source of income and/or directly to formal recycling facilities.
+Recyclable collectors who are professional or semi-professional are usually well-equipped (e.g., with a motorcycle and trailer for collecting waste), highly knowledgeable about the industry and the waste cycle and often take genuine pride in their work.
+They can act as informal middlemen who buy and sell packaging waste, and/or process it using certain recycling processes (see also Figure 1).
+Collectors can also play an important role in terms of education and behaviour change, thanks to their presence in the field and a close engagement with residents. - Material pickers pick up recyclable waste material on the streets or at open dumps, rather than collecting it directly from the source.
+Picking waste material is very labour-intensive and dangerous, particularly on open dumps.
+In many countries it is forbidden to go into landfills to collect recyclables. - As part of the two categories mentioned above, we can also identify other groups of informal workers, for example: - Casual or precarious informal workers are often elderly people or people experiencing temporary hardship, for example as a result of unemployment.
 They usually have simple equipment such as old prams or wheelbarrows. - Women waste pickers are treated as a specific category of informal workers because their work is particularly precarious, and they are often equipped with nothing more than a pram, if they have any tools at all.
-They often must fend for themselves, as they can't count on support from other family members, and have little prospect of developing any sort of career.
+They often fend for themselves, as they can't count on support from other family members and have little prospect of developing any sort of career.